krzys-h/CTFd_chat_notifier/README.md

 # CTFd Chat Notifier

-A small CTFd plugin to send notifications to Slack or Discord about solves and admin announcements.
+A small CTFd plugin to send notifications to Slack, Discord or Telegram about solves and admin announcements.
 Can be easily extended to support other platforms.

 ## Installation